-- Since 1968 laws have been enacted in the UK challenging the discrimination that 13.9 handicaps people in all walks of life.
-Initially it was race discrimination that was made unlawful, then discrimination based on sex and in 1995, discrimination against disabled people.
-In 2000 the EU Equal Treatment Framework Directive required that in addition, there be protection (in the realm of employment law) in relation to discrimination based on age, religion and sexual orientation. - 13.10 As a result of the landmark Coleman v Attridge Law (2008) ruling by the European Court of Justice in 2008, it was held that the Directive also protected the carers of disabled people 'by association', ie if they were discriminated because they were associated with a disabled person. - 13.11 In addition, in Wales s35 and s77 Government of Wales Act 2006 places an obligation on the Assembly and the Welsh Ministers to discharge their functions 'with due regard to the principle that there should be equality of opportunity for all people'. - 13.12 The result of over 40 years of incremental development of non-discrimination legislation meant that the UK had accumulated a wide ranging and complex body of law - which was in need of codification.
+Directive required that in addition, there be protection (in the realm of employment law) in relation to discrimination based on age, religion and sexual orientation.

+- 13.11 As a result of the landmark Coleman v Attridge Law (2008)323 ruling by the European Court of Justice in 2008, it was held that the Directive also protected the carers of disabled people 'by association': ie if they were discriminated because they were associated with a disabled person. - 13.12 In addition, in Wales s35 and s77 Government of Wales Act 2006 places an obligation on the Assembly and the Welsh Ministers to discharge their functions 'with due regard to the principle that there should be equality of opportunity for all people'. - 13.13 The result of over 40 years of incremental development of nondiscrimination legislation meant that the UK had accumulated a wide ranging and complex body of law - which was in need of codification.
 This has now been done with the enactment of the Equality Act 2010 - the major provisions of which came into force on the 1st October 2010.
-In due course (when the remaining provisions of this Act are in force) the previous legislation (except the Government of Wales Act 2006) will be repealed and all claims for unlawful discrimination will be based on this Act. - 13.13 The Act prohibits less favourable treatment based on nine 'protected characteristics' which are detailed in ss4-12, namely: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex and sexual orientation.
-Carers are not (yet) included in this list, but because of the Coleman judgment and for associated reasons they will often gain protection. - 13.14 Despite the best efforts of those drafting the 2010 Act, the law in this field remains complex and the analysis that follows can be no more than a brief outline. - 13.15 The Act contains three specific and important provisions which will enable carers to challenge adverse treatment they experience as a result of their caring responsibilities.
+In due course (when the remaining provisions of this Act are in force) the previous legislation (except the Government of Wales Act 2006) will be repealed and all claims for unlawful discrimination will be based on this Act. - 13.14 The Act prohibits less favourable treatment based of nine 'protected characteristics' which are detailed in ss4-12, namely: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex and sexual orientation.
+Carers are not (yet) included in this list, but because of the Coleman judgment and for associated reasons they will often gain protection. - 13.15 Despite the best efforts of those drafting the 2010 Act, the law in this field remains complex and the analysis that follows can be no more than a brief outline. - 13.16 The Act contains three specific and important provisions which will enable carers to challenge adverse treatment they experience as a result of their caring responsibilities.
 These are considered separately below under the sub-headings (1) associative discrimination; (2) indirect discrimination; and (3) impact assessments.
-It should however be appreciated that these categories are not always distinct - such that action that amounts to unlawful associative discrimination may also be expressed as unlawful indirect discrimination (and vice versa).
+It should however be appreciated that these categories are not always distinct such that action that amounts to unlawful associative discrimination may also be expressed as unlawful indirect discrimination (and vice versa).